Why “Working From the Beach” Is the New Hustle Trap

 Decide what time off looks like for you.
 Is it evenings without email?
 A full day each week offline?
 Set the rule and protect it like the precious thing it is.

-Part of the pressure comes from feeling like you need to be seen everywhere all the time.
+Part of the pressure comes from feeling like you need to be seen everywhere, all the time.
 Pick the platforms, meetings, and opportunities that actually matter and give yourself permission to ignore the rest.
+If you're struggling to be seen on your own terms, this is where to start.

 5. Build a support net (or network)